-There are so many different doodahs and gadgets out in the world, it’s hard to know what you really need.
-I’ve narrowed this homeschool supplies list to include our time-tested favorites for home learning.
+There are so many different doodahs and gadgets out in the world, it’s hard to know what you really need for homeschooling.
+After more than 20 years in this gig, I’ve narrowed down school supplies for homeschoolers to this supply list, including our time-tested favorites for home learning.

-I don’t mean stamina, patience, and a nightly glass of wine.
+I don’t mean stamina, patience, and a weekly glass of wine.
 Though, those items do help.
-I’m talking about school supplies.
+I’m talking about school supplies for homeschoolers.

-Does your school supply cabinet overflow?
+Does your school supply cabinet overflow with things you’re not sure how to use?
 Are you at a loss at what to buy?
-Do you wish there was a magic checklist that loaded you up with what you need to teach your kids at home?
+Do you wish there was a magic homeschool supply list that loaded you up with what you need to teach your kids at home?

 It’s gonna be okay.
 Trust me.
-I’ve been teaching my kids at home for 18 years now. #igotyou
+I’ve been teaching my kids at home for over 20 years now. #igotyou

 One of the things that I’ve learned over the years is that you don’t really need a ton of gadgets and doodahs to supply your homeschool.
-This homeschool supplies list that I’m sharing today is pretty simple, not terribly expensive, and won through much blood, sweat, and tears.
+This list of school supplies for homeschoolers that I’m sharing today is pretty simple, not terribly expensive, and won through much trial and error.

 Also an innumerable number of junky electric pencil sharpeners.

-The following are items that we use almost on a regular basis to encourage learning at home and to help the mother stay calm and with-it.
+The following are items that we use almost on a regular basis to encourage learning at home and to help the mother/teacher stay calm and with-it.

 Pro tip: Both those qualities are important for a mom teaching kids at home.